A deep learning approach to data-driven model-free pricing and to martingale optimal transport: Approximating model-free price bounds with neural networks

 \section{Approximating model-free price bounds with neural networks}

 In this section we present an arbitrage-free approach to determine model-free price bounds of a possibly high-dimensional financial derivative when real market data is given.
-In addition to prices of underlying securities we observe bid and ask prices of European call and put options written on these securities.
+In addition to prices of underlying securities we observe bid and ask prices of call and put options written on these securities , where bid and ask prices refer to the quotations for which the options can be sold and bought\black.
 Moreover, we explain how model-independent price bounds can be approximated through neural networks.